Temporal structures of the X-ray photoemission problem: Fidelity as a Measure of the Photoemission Current

 where $E_0$ is the ground-state energy of the initial Hamiltonian.

-The matrix-element on the right-hand side of Eq.~\eqref{eq:9} can be easily computed.
+We can easily compute the matrix element on the right-hand side of Eq.~\eqref{eq:9}.
 Inspection of Eq.~(\ref{eq:6}) shows that $W_K$ is a projection operator.
-All terms in the Maclaurin expansion of $\exp(-i\dfrac{W_Kt}{\hbar})-1$ are hence proportional to $c_0^\dagger c_0\z$, with the result
+All terms in the Maclaurin expansion of $\exp(-i\frac{W_Kt}{\hbar})-1$ are hence proportional to $c_0^\dagger c_0\z$, with the result